People search

 -

-Event Map Click to hide Apprentice - Wig maker - From 2 Jul 1723 to 1 Jul 1730 - Kingsbridge, Devon, England Married - 8 Jul 1729 - All Saints’ Church, Thurlestone, Devon, England Child born - Alice (“Ally”) Bastard SYMONS - 6 Feb 1732/33 - Kingsbridge, Devon, England Child bapt - Katherine SYMON(D)S - 25 Mar 1735 - St. Edmund King and Martyr’s Church, Kingsbridge, Devon, England Child bapt - Aeneas SYMON(D)S - 22 Nov 1737 - St. Edmund King and Martyr’s Church, Kingsbridge, Devon, England Died - Dec 1748 - Kingsbridge, Devon, England Buried - 11 Dec 1748 - St. Edmund King and Martyr’s Church, Kingsbridge, Devon, England = Link to Google Earth (if installed; see link below to install)
+Event Map Click to hide Apprentice - Wig maker - From 2 Jul 1723 to 1 Jul 1730 - Kingsbridge, Devon, England Married - 8 Jul 1729 - All Saints’ Church, Thurlestone, Devon, England Child - Alice (“Ally”) Bastard SYMONS - 6 Feb 1732/33 - Kingsbridge, Devon, England Child - Katherine SYMON(D)S - 25 Mar 1735 - St. Edmund King and Martyr’s Church, Kingsbridge, Devon, England Child - Aeneas SYMON(D)S - 22 Nov 1737 - St. Edmund King and Martyr’s Church, Kingsbridge, Devon, England Died - Dec 1748 - Kingsbridge, Devon, England Buried - 11 Dec 1748 - St. Edmund King and Martyr’s Church, Kingsbridge, Devon, England = Link to Google Earth (if installed; see link below to install) Pin Legend

 Sources - [S298] Thurlestone - Parish Registers (FMP data), All Saints’ Church (Thurlestone, Devon), (brightsolid online publishing ltd. findmypast.com.), Marriage of Æneas SYMONS to Honor SHEPHERD; accessed 1 Jun 2014 (Reliability: 3).